TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

   file anyway and using Composer for extension testing is quite convenient.

 * Similar to Core testing, this documentation relies on docker and docker-compose.
-See the :ref:`Core testing requirements <testing-core-dependencies>` for more details.
+See the :ref:`Core testing requirements <t3contribute:testing-core>` for more details.

 * We assume your extensions code is located within github and automatic testing is carried out using GitHub Actions.
   The integration of GitHub Actions into github is easy to set up with plenty of documentation already available.